To view status and configure one or more switches that are already added and part of a CloudTrax network, follow these steps:

 Important Notes for VLANs:

 - By default, all switches come configure with VLAN IDs 991-994 configured in the allowed VLANs list.
-This is to ensure that all ports come preconfigured to work with the seamless roaming function of Open Mesh APs when they are powered using our switches
+This is to ensure that all ports come preconfigured to work with the roaming function of Open Mesh APs when they are powered using our switches

 - By default, all ports have VLAN ID 1 pre-programmed into both PVID and Untagged VLAN columns.
 This is to ensure, regardless of which port is used for uplink, the switch is always manageable by CloudTrax.
 There's no way to remove this value as it'll prevent the switch from checking in.